+- 1. Follow the procedures in Before Working Inside Your Computer.

+- 2. Remove:

+- a. cover

+- b. front bezel

+- c. drive cage

+- d. heat sink

-- 1. Follow the procedures in Before Working Inside Your Computer. - 2.
-Remove the cover. - 3.
-Remove the heat sink assembly. - 4.
-Press the release lever down and then move it outward to release it from the retention hook.
-Lift the processor cover and remove the processor from the socket, and place it in antistatic bag.
+- 3. Press the release lever down and then move it outward to release it from the retention hook that secures it.
+Lift the processor cover and remove the processor from its socket.